cmcntsh/ReaderExpectationApproachWriting/README.md

 * There are no firm rules.
 * This method focuses on the reader.
 * Most readers go through the same interpretation process most of the time.
 * On why it's important to craft your writing to influence the reader: "A major part of growing up is the transformation from being someone who merely responds and obeys to being someone who chooses and controls." p.
-184
+184 (I'm trying to teach students to take control of their writing.)
 * "Placement of information highly influences what kind of synthesis a reader will experience in trying to form information into idea." p.
 207

 ## Preface